kocsenc/FoodTracker/README.md

-# TrashTracker
+# FoodTracker
-A UX demo of a trash pickup tracker for SWEN-444 Group 7.
+A UX demo of a food tracker for Intro to Geospatial class.

 # Disclaimer
 This project is a high-fidelity prototype.
-It does not implement any business logic.
+It does not implement any business logic yet.
 Additionally, this website was developed as a prototype of a native smartphone application, so layout on a desktop browser is non-optimal.

 # Running the Application
-A public version of the application is available at [https://trash.pics](https://trash.pics), but if you want to run it yourself follow the following instructions:
+A public version of the application is available at [here](https://food.rit.lol), but if you want to run it yourself follow the following instructions:

 1. Install the latest version of ruby and gems (on Windows get ruby < 2.2)
 2. Run `gem install bundle`